 Naya Gonzalez joined the Trust as the Office Manager on August 6, 2018.
 Prior to joining the Trust, Ms. Gonzalez worked as the Operations Manager for GriffinWorx, and has over ten years of business management experience in various fields.
-Ms. Gonzalez received a BBA in Finance and a BA in Accounting from the University of the District of Columbia.
+Ms. Gonzalez received a BBA in Finance and a BA in Accounting from the University of the District of Columbia, and is currently pursuing a Master's degree in Business Administration from Howard University.